xlladdins/xll/docs/Excel4MacrosH-P.md

 | 5              | Comments           |
 | 6              | All except borders |

-Operation\_num    is a number from 1 to 5 specifying which operation to perform when pasting.
+Operation\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 5 specifying
+which operation to perform when pasting.

 |                    |            |
 | ------------------ | ---------- |